versionpress/versionpress/docs/content/en/01-getting-started/01-concepts.md

-# VersionPress Basics
+# Basic Concepts

 This page is an overview of how VersionPress works and what it provides.

+## Version control

+Basically, what VersionPress brings to the world of WordPress sites is a true version control.
+This means that VersionPress tracks all the changes that happen to a site and offers the chance to undo them or roll back to some previous state of the site.

 ## Terms used

-VersionPress uses some common terms, hopefully consistently.
-If you are ever confused about their exact meaning, consult the list below:
+VersionPress uses some terms that might need explanation.
+If you are ever confused about their exact meaning please consult the list below:

 ### 'the repository'